 One of the most impactful outcomes of the Clare Boothe Luce Program has been the support of over 300 Clare Boothe Luce Professors at institutions across the nation.

 The Directory of Clare Boothe Luce Professors lists individuals who were granted early-career professorships by institutions that were awarded grants by the Clare Boothe Luce Program.
-The list may not reflect each scholar's current institution or affiliation.
+This list may not reflect each scholar's current institution or affiliation.